 Monkfish have a mild taste and texture similar to lobster to the extent that they are sometimes called “the poor man’s lobster.”
 Fishermen tend to remove monkfish tail meat and livers to sell, discarding the rest.
 Monkfish is sold fresh whole, in skinless tail fillets, and whole skin-on tail fillets as well as frozen skinless tail fillets and whole skin-on tails.
 Tail meats range from 1-4 lbs. and the meat is dense, boneless, and firm.
 Tail meat should have flesh that’s off-white to pale gray when raw.
 Avoid tails that are discolored at the edges and headless monkfish that have dried up blood, indicating it’s begun to age.

-Key sustainability sourcing notes for monkfish based on on landings data from 2012-2015 according to the 2012 Seafood Watch ratings is broken down accordingly:
+Key sustainability sourcing notes for monkfish based on on landings data from 2014-2016 and the most recent Seafood Watch ratings as of March, 2019: